Noah-Huppert/discord-azure-boot/README.md

 docker-compose up -d
 ```

-(You may run your own MongoDB server, just modify the `mongo` configuration values)
+(You may run your own MongoDB server, just modify the `mongodb` configuration values)

 Follow instructions in [Setup](#setup) to create the necessary Azure resources and a configuration file.